nick-rajwade/ai-training/README.md

 - **Enhanced proposals** with AI-driven solutions
 - **Future-ready skills** for the evolving consulting landscape

-## 🎓 Learning Support

-### **Flexible Study Options**
-- **Self-paced learning** - study around your project schedule
-- **Mobile access** - learn during travel or between client meetings
-- **Offline notes** - your progress is saved locally on your device
-- **Quick search** - find specific information during client calls

-### **Practical Application**
-- **Real client scenarios** from various industries
-- **Discussion frameworks** for C-suite conversations
-- **Implementation checklists** for AI projects
-- **Risk assessment templates** you can use immediately

-## 🚀 Success Stories
+## 🎓 Success Stories

-*"This platform gave me the confidence to lead AI discussions with our largest financial services client.
-The business-focused content made complex concepts accessible."*
+*"This platform gave me the confidence to lead AI discussions with our largest financial services client."* - **Senior Manager**
-**- Senior Manager, Financial Services**

-*"The risk management module was invaluable when proposing AI solutions.
-Clients appreciate our thorough approach to AI governance."*
+*"The risk management module was invaluable when proposing AI solutions to clients."* - **Principal Consultant**
-**- Principal Consultant, Technology**

-## 🔄 Continuous Updates

-Our content evolves with the rapidly changing AI landscape:
-- **Monthly updates** with latest AI developments
-- **New case studies** from recent client engagements
-- **Industry-specific content** based on consultant feedback
-- **Regulatory updates** as AI governance evolves

-## 📞 Get Help
+## 📞 Support

-### **Questions About Content?**
-Contact the **Capgemini AI Center of Excellence** for:
+**Questions:** Contact the Capgemini AI Center of Excellence
-- Content clarification
-- Additional industry examples
-- Custom training requests
-- AI strategy guidance

-### **Need Technical Support?**
-If you experience any issues accessing the platform:
-- Check your network connection
-- Try refreshing your browser
-- Contact IT support if problems persist

-### **Feedback Welcome**
-Help us improve this platform:
-- Share suggestions for new content
-- Report any issues you encounter
-- Tell us about successful client applications
-- Suggest additional industry scenarios
+**Technical Issues:** Refresh browser or contact IT support
+**Feedback:** Share suggestions and success stories to help us improve

 ---